Peter Štih

 Peter Štih (born 27 November 1960) is a Slovenian historian, specialising in medieval history.

 Štih was born in Ljubljana, but spent most of his childhood years in the town of Most na Soči in the Goriška region of western Slovenia.
 He attended grammar school in Tolmin and studied history at the University of Ljubljana, where he graduated in 1983.
 In 1993 he obtained his PhD under the supervision of the historian Bogo Grafenauer.
 Between 1992 and 1994 he was assistant researcher at the Institute for Austrian History (Institut für Österreichische Geschichtsforschung), part of the University of Vienna.

 Štih teaches medieval history of the Slovene Lands and the Balkans at the University of Ljubljana.
 He also teaches at the University of Maribor.
 An associate member of the Slovenian Academy of Sciences and Arts since 2007, he became a full member in 2015.
 He is also a member of the Austrian Academy of Sciences.

 He is the author of several publications on the medieval history of Slovenia.
 His principal research fields include the ethnogenesis of Slovenes following the Slavic settlement of the Eastern Alps, early medieval state forms in the Eastern Alps (Carantania, Carniola), the history of nobility, and the emergence of Slovene Lands.
 He has also published a number of treatises on diplomatics.
 As of 2000 he is the main editor of Zgodovinski časopis / Historical Review, a principal Slovenian historic periodical.

 On the introduction of the euro in Slovenia, Štih also opposed the use of the Prince's Stone on the 2-cent coin.

+In 2020, he was elected President of the Slovenian Academy of Sciences and Arts.